eqlabs/pathfinder/README.md

 The `pathfinder` node can be run in the provided Docker image.
 Using the Docker image is the easiest way to start `pathfinder`.
-If for any reason you're interested in how to set up all the dependencies and the Python environment yourself please check the [Installation from source](doc/install-from-source.md) guide.
+If for any reason you're interested in how to set up all the dependencies yourself please check the [Installation from source](doc/install-from-source.md) guide.

 The following assumes you have [Docker installed](https://docs.docker.com/get-docker/) and ready to go.
 (In case of Ubuntu installing docker is as easy as running `sudo snap install docker`.)